Gidrex/calc.rs/README.md

 ![usage with nix-shell, integraned with nushell](./preview/nixshell.png)

 # TODO
-- make auto build in nixshell
+- fix auto build in nixshell